pyco-apps/pyco-apps.github.io/site/licensing/index.md

 ---
-title: Licensing Overview
+title: licensing
-description: Available licenses for our software.
+description: Overview of licenses for our software.
 ---

 # Overview